-There are many cases that prove the benefits of a PMO or Project Management Office.
-Indeed, companies with a strong focus on PMO & Change management are able to deliver the 64% of their projects on time, compared to the 36% of companies without it.*
+Many cases prove the beneﬁts of a PMO or Project Management Ofﬁce.
+Indeed, companies with a strong focus on PMO & Change management can deliver 64% of their projects on time, compared to the 36% of companies without it.*

-PMOs process and update project documentation and best practices, track metrics, and offer training.
-They may also report project’s progress to executives and stakeholders, help prioritize projects and ensure that all projects are in line with the overall business objectives of the enterprise.
+PMOs process and update project documentation and best practices, track metrics and offer training.
+They may also report the project’s progress to executives and stakeholders, help prioritize projects and ensure that all projects are in line with the overall business objectives of the enterprise.

 We can conﬁdently say that most PMOs act as the backbone of a successful project management strategy in any organization.
 Most of them provide a bundle of critical services to their employer, such as: